Healogics Data Privacy and Protection Policy

 2.3 Transparency (Notifying Data Subjects)

-Whenever you collect Personal Data directly from Data Subjects, including for human resources or employment purposes, you must notify the Data Subject of:
+Whenever you collect Personal Information directly from Data Subjects, including for human resources or employment purposes, you must notify the Data Subject of:

 - the identity of the Company, as Data Controller;

 - the period for which such data is stored or, if that is not possible, how that period is determined;

 - the requirement for the provision of Personal Information – whether it is a statutory or contractual requirement, or a requirement necessary to enter into a contract, as well as whether the Data Subject is obliged to provide the Personal Information and of the possible consequences of failure to provide such data;

 - the existence of the rights set out at paragraph 2.10 below.